 You may also have points on your loan that need to be paid at the time of closing.

 If you paid less than 20% of the home’s price in a down payment, you will be required to take out a private mortgage insurance policy (PMI).
 When you hit 20% equity, you can request to have this removed.
 However, you will need to factor it in to your estimated monthly costs.

 Find out what the taxes are in advance, divide by 12 and add to your estimated monthly payment.
 And remember, taxes go up every year.

-This will cost more than you expect.
+This may cost more than you expect.
 The cost is higher if there’s brickwork and older electrical, heating and plumbing.
 Insurance also checks your credit scores periodically and raises you rates based on their assessment of risk level.
 Here in California, we also have to consider earthquake insurance which can cost as much as the home insurance.
-If you’re in a flood zone, you’ll pay extra.
+If you’re in a flood zone, you may need to purchase flood insurance as well.
 Contact insurance companies for quotes.